nischalsb/my-portfolio-website/Desktop/my-website/my-portfolio/README.md

 - Typing animation effect on the homepage
 - Skills section with attractive hoverable icons
 - Projects showcase with preview images
-- Contact form with validation
+- Contact form with validation and backend storage
 - Dark theme optimized for readability

 ## 🚀 Technologies Used